Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 6. When creating my markers in the mainMap, the markers weren't clearing when I was selecting another button, so I added a markers array and pushed the markers into the array once created, and a loop function to clear that array, which I could then call to clear the markers.
 7. When creating my marker infoWinows, I was able to have multiple windows open at once which meant that they were overlapping.
 I fixed this making a global infoWindo variable, meaning only 1 window could be open at any time.
 8. when creating my marker labels, I initially created my label/ labelIndex as global variables, which meant that the letters continued iterating when the using the mainMap, however when I moved them to be local variables, as the labelIndex was reset to 0 each time the function was run, the labels started from 'A' each time.
+9. when adding the mainmap section to my landing page, a horizontal scroll bar was introduced upon the page loading.
+I therefore added CSS to define the body as 100% width and to hide any overflow.

 ## Deployment
 The site is deployed on GitHub.